gr33nm0nk2802/Data-Structures-and-Algorithms/JavaScript.md

 A lot of things happened there.
 Firstly, the example uses backticks ( \` ), not quotes (' or "), to wrap the string.
 Secondly, notice that the string is multi-line, both in the code and the output.
 This saves inserting \n within strings.
 The ${variable} syntax used above is a placeholder.
 Basically, you won't have to use concatenation with the + operator anymore.
 To add variables to strings, you just drop the variable in a template string and wrap it with ${ and }.
 Similarly, you can include other expressions in your string literal, for example ${a + b}.
 This new way of creating strings gives you more flexibility to create robust strings.

+## Object Literal

-* Write Concise Object Literal Declarations Using Object Property Shorthand ES6 adds some nice support for easily defining object literals.
+Write Concise Object Literal Declarations Using Object Property Shorthand ES6 adds some nice support for easily defining object literals.

 Consider the code: